reblocke/reblocke.github.io/_portfolio/2024-Code-RR.md

 ## Summary

+- **Set the tone; give encouragement to sharing information/suggestions**
-- “I’m <Name>, the resident on the code team.
-Who is running this code?” ”Can I take over?”
+- “I’m Your_Name, the resident on the code team.
+Who is running this code/RRT?” ”Can I take over?”
 - Stand at the foot of the bed.
 Don’t move and don’t do tasks.
-- Set the tone; give encouragement to sharing information/suggestions
 - Keep the big picture in mind:
     - RRT: Is this a code?
 Does this patient need to go to the ICU?
     - Code: High quality compressions; shock if shockable

 ## Q & A and Feedback

-link to feedback form
+[link] to feedback form